davidpots/playsongnotes/backlog.md

     My Fav.
 Picture of You      XXXXXXXX
     My Old Kentucky Home        XXXXXXXXXX
     Remember Me •               XXXXXXXXX
-    Running Down a Dream        XXXXXXXXX
+    Running Down a Dream        XXXXXXXXXX
-    We Are the Champions •      XXXXXXXX
+    We Are the Champions •      XXXXXXXXX
-    When the Man Comes Around   XXXXXXXX
+    When the Man Comes Around   XXXXXXXXX

 <br />
 <h3>3-6 requests:</h3>